phalcon-orphanage/docs/en/reference/models.rst

     }

-If you alter a belongsTo relationship to act as foreign key, it will validatethat values inserted/updated on those fields have a valid value on the referenced model.
+If you alter a belongsTo relationship to act as foreign key, it will validate that values inserted/updated on those fields have a valid value on the referenced model.
 On the other hand, if a hasMany/hasOne is altered it will validate that records cannot be deleted if that record is used on any referenced model.

 .. code-block:: php